Unusual Options Activity Insight: Wells Fargo | Benzinga

 Unusual Options Activity Insight: Wells Fargo

-Wells Fargo (NYSE:WFC) shares experienced unusual options activity on Friday.
-The stock price moved down to $46.2 following the option alert.
+Shares of Wells Fargo (NYSE:WFC) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $46.45.

 - Sentiment: BEARISH